phonopy/phonopy/doc/command-options.rst

 Currently interfaces for VASP, Wien2k, Pwscf, Abinit, and Elk are prepared.
-Wien2k, Pwscf, Abinit and Elk interfaces are invoked with ``--wienk2``, ``--pwscf``, ``--abinit``, and ``--elk`` options, respectively, and if none of these options is specified, VASP mode is invoked.
+Wien2k, Pwscf, Abinit and Elk interfaces are invoked with ``--wienk2``, ``--pwscf``, ``--abinit``, and ``--elk`` options, respectively, and if none of these options or ``--vasp`` option is specified, VASP mode is invoked.

 The details about these interfaces are found at :ref:`calculator_interfaces`.